aws-amplify/docs/docs/fragments/lib/flutter.md

 Welcome to the Amplify Flutter documentation.
 To stay up to date with the latest changes and provide feedback, please take a look at our [RFC](https://github.com/aws-amplify/amplify-flutter/issues/5)

+There are some planned upcoming breaking changes, please take a look at this issue:  [issue](https://github.com/aws-amplify/amplify-flutter/issues/274) for more details.

 </amplify-callout>

 ## Amplify Flutter